It typically presents in younger women with an average age of onset at around 45 years.

 For a detailed overview, refer to:

 Cervical squamous cell carcinoma arises from the squamocolumnar junction while adenocarcinomas arise from the endocervix.
-This is situated on the ectocervix in younger patients though regresses into the endocervical canal with age.
+The squamocolumnar junction is situated on the ectocervix in younger patients though regresses into the endocervical canal with age.
 Hence cervical tumors tend to be exophytic in younger patients and endophytic with advancing age.

 Although the FIGO staging system is clinically based, the revised 2009 FIGO staging encourages imaging as an adjunct to clinical staging.
 MRI can stratify patients to the optimum treatment group of primary surgery or combined chemotherapy and radiotherapy.
 Tumors stage IIa and below are treated with surgery.